snebel29/snebel29.github.io/_posts/2019-08-10-watch-for-kubernetes-resources-changes-and-trigger-handlers-using-kwatchman.md

 > &#9888; To get notifications in slack you have to [configure it first](https://github.com/snebel29/kwatchman#the-slack-handler)

-Please note that the default values does not include the slack handler, so you will have to configure it, uncomment the [following lines](https://github.com/snebel29/kwatchman/blob/e51de050e1662b8e1a03812b6d24d799ae00f573/build/chart/kwatchman/values.yaml#L31-L37) and add your webhook url, you can configure the resources that you want to watch [here](https://github.com/snebel29/kwatchman/blob/e51de050e1662b8e1a03812b6d24d799ae00f573/build/chart/kwatchman/values.yaml#L19-L23), all within the helm chart values.yaml file, when you are ready redeploy kwatchman with the new changes.
+The default values file does not include the slack handler, so you will have to configure it, copy `values.yaml` locally from the [chart repository](https://github.com/snebel29/snl-charts/tree/master/kwatchman) and edit it.

+Uncomment the [following lines](https://github.com/snebel29/snl-charts/blob/91b38d3e732ef0aee02c304b99499b254b4520ca/kwatchman/values.yaml#L31-L37) and add your webhook url, you can configure the resources that you want to watch as well [here](https://github.com/snebel29/snl-charts/blob/91b38d3e732ef0aee02c304b99499b254b4520ca/kwatchman/values.yaml#L19-L23), when you are ready redeploy kwatchman with the new changes.

 ```
-$ helm install -n kwatchman .
+$ helm upgrade kwatchman \
+               --namespace kwatchman \
+               --values values.yaml \
+               snl-charts/kwatchman
 ```

 Of course you can customize other values and even create your own handlers!